omnomburp/simple_cpp_http/README.md

 # Simple Http

 A C++ single-file header-only HTTP library, currently only usable on Unix like systems.
 This was made to be similar to net/http that you would find in Go.
 Winsock support will probably never be added.
+Also GET requests aren't properly supported with this.

 ### How to use
 The constructor takes in the port that it listens on and the maximum connections allowed.